 (3) If the decision to be reviewed concerns a decision of an inspector under clause 37 to confirm or vary a provisional improvement notice whose operation has been suspended pending the inspection of the matter to which the notice relates, the operation of the notice is further suspended pending determination of the review, except to the extent that the Tribunal makes an order to the contrary.

+[Clause 68 inserted by No. 13 of 2005 s.
+32.]

 69. Jurisdiction of Tribunal

 (1) This clause applies where —